"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 Laurel Abbruzzese (PT, EdD, FNAP) & Kaile Eison (MD)

-In-Person
+In-Person HSC LL203

-Healthcare professionals play a critical role in ensuring equitable and compassionate care for all patients, yet ableism and environmental barriers continue to impact the experiences of wheelchair users in healthcare settings.
+Healthcare professionals play a critical role in ensuring effective and compassionate care for all patients, yet ableism and environmental barriers continue to impact the experiences of wheelchair users in healthcare settings.
 This interactive workshop engages students through reflection, narrative writing, discussion, and case examples.
 Participants will explore how systemic and unconscious ableism shapes care delivery and limits access.
 We will examine the ethical, legal, and professional responsibilities of providers from different lenses.
 Students will gain a deeper awareness of these barriers and develop strategies to foster person-centered, compassionate care that upholds dignity, autonomy, and accessibility.

 Care for the Orthodox/Hassidic Patient in the Hospital Setting